OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 ...    num_lambda=22,
 ...    alpha=alpha,
 ...    uh=uh,
-)
+... )
 >>> production_process = BSS.FreeEnergy.AToM(
 ...    system=min_eq_final,
 ...    protocol=production_atm,
 ...    work_dir=output_directory,
-...    platform="CUDA"
+...    platform="CUDA",
 ...    setup_only=True
-)
+... )

 The ``setup_only`` flag is set to ``True`` here, this means that all input files will be created, but nothing will be run.
 It is recommended to run production protocols on HPC resources where multiple GPUs are available, as the calculations can be very computationally expensive.

 Running the generated inputs is as simple as running the ``OpenMM.py`` script contained in each of the labelled ``lambda`` folders of the output directory.

 Once production is complete, the results can be analysed using the built-in BioSimSpace UWHAM analysis tool.